-Another use for ASTM D3039 is as a quality control tool for composite fiber overwrap applications.
+Another use for ASTM D3039 is as a quality control tool for composite fiber overwrap applications or fiber-reinforced composite materials.
 Composite fiber overwraps are applied and cured as additional reinforcement for concrete columns in earthquake zones.
 ASTM D3039 tests the tensile strength of the application to provide evidence that the column has been reinforced to the standards of the manufacturer.

 Element tests to all applications of ASTM D3039 and offers a variety of composite testing services.
 Our experts have extensive knowledge in polymer testing and are active members of numerous composite committees including ASTM D30, CMH-17 and the Committee on Composite Materials.